oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

 see the insight list being refreshed while it is executing.

-1. From the Data Studio Overview page launch the **Insights** tool.
+1. From the Data Studio Overview page launch the **Data Insights** tool.

     ![screenshot of the Data Insights card](images/image76_inst_card.png)